 The Spiritual Man

-The spiritually minded man understands that the proclamation of Christ Crucified is God’s power and wisdom.
-Overused today by both the church and society, the English term ‘spiritual’ has become virtually meaningless.
+Overused by both the Church and the surrounding society, the English term ‘spiritual’ has become meaningless.
 To some people, it is synonymous with the word religion.
 To be religious is to be spiritual.
 To others, it refers to things that are not of this physical universe, things and beings that are supernatural, otherworldly, noncorporeal, invisible, and timeless.

 In